lupyuen/pinephone-lvgl-zig/README.md

 - [LVGL with Emscripten and SDL](https://github.com/lvgl/lv_web_emscripten)

+Therefore we shall do this...

-TODO: Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)
+1. Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)

-TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)
+1. Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)

 # WebAssembly Demo with Zig and JavaScript